 For this reason, Cyril Fagan who was a member of England’s Royal Astronomical Organization, argued that the Dendera Zodiac is proof that the Ancient Egyptians invented Astronomy and provided the foundation for Astrology.

-Ultimately, the importance of the Dendera Zodiac lies in the fact that it portrays how the Ancient Africans of Kemet understood the origins of our Universe, and most importantly, the role of the Woman in microcosm as a symbol of the greater macrocosm of the Universe that was born in the blackness of space also referred to as ‘the chaos of the womb of the universe’.
+Ultimately, the importance and purpose of the Dendera Zodiac lies in the fact that it portrays how the Ancient Africans of Kemet understood the origins of our Universe, and most importantly, the role of the Woman in microcosm as a symbol of the greater macrocosm of the Universe that was born in the blackness of space also referred to as ‘the chaos of the womb of the universe’.